Table of Contents

 F. Sample Documents.
 The sample documents section should consist of a limited number of carefully selected documents that exemplify best practices relevant to the CLIPP topic.
 An executive summary that includes a brief description of each of the documents should precede the section, providing the reader with explanatory information relative to the contents.

 The author may not consider the practices of nonresponding libraries in the earlier survey analysis section.
 The author may, however, seek, and publish (with permission) documents representing best practices by CLIPP libraries, even if those libraries did not respond to the survey.
 When acquiring permission, the author may encourage the library to respond to the survey.

 Publication permission should be secured from the contributing libraries for all documents submitted for inclusion in the CLIPP.
 Wording for these permissions is included at the end of the standard questions in Appendix B.

-Literature Review and Bibliography.
-A final search of the relevant literature should be conducted at this stage to ensure that any recent publications on the topic are included.
+- Literature Review and Bibliography.
+A final search of the relevant literature should be conducted at this stage to ensure that recent publications on the topic are included.

 Authors are strongly encouraged to enlist the services of writing consultants on their campuses before submitting the first draft to the lead editor.
 Many writing errors and awkward constructions can be caught at this stage, saving authors embarrassment and lead editors needless work.

 The author will send an electronic copy of the first draft to the lead editor, who will do a preliminary edit with the secondary editor before distributing it to the rest of the CLIPP Committee.
 The lead editor will collate all comments and corrections from committee members for the author.